 4. International Collaboration

-Artemis is not solely a NASA venture; it represents a collaborative effort involving international partners.
+Artemis is not solely a NASA venture but a collaborative effort involving international partners.
 Countries such as Canada, Japan, and the European Space Agency (ESA) contribute expertise, technology, and resources, fostering global cooperation in the pursuit of scientific discovery.

 5. Sustainable Lunar Exploration